Academic Advising and Support

 - Assisting students in making the best academic decisions possible by encouraging identification and assessment of alternatives and consideration of the consequences of their decisions.

-- Instructing students in the use of degree audits, tools for course selection and schedule building, and registration systems.
+- Instructing students in the use of tools for degree audit, course selection, schedule building, and registration systems.

 Accuracy and Availability

 - Clarifying requirements for both general education and the student’s chosen academic major.

 - Providing current, accurate, and timely information.

 - Making advising interactions available to students each academic term in a format that is convenient to the student (i.e., in person, by telephone, or online, individually or in groups).

 - Allowing an appropriate amount of time for students to discuss plans, programs, courses, academic progress, and other subjects related to their educational programs.

 - Having invested in appropriate training and professional development activities.

 - Directing students to appropriate resources and programs on the campus when necessary.